How To Make Tofu

 Soy milk can be made using a soy milk maker.
 However, our method uses readily available kitchen utensils.

 1. Soak the soybeans overnight

-Add 9 cups of water to a large bowl with the 2 cups of soybeans (this can be altered to suit you, the ratio is 1 cup of soybeans to 3 cups of water).
+Add 9 cups of water to a big bowl with the 3 cups of soybeans (this can be altered to suit you).

 Ensure that the water covers the soybeans and leave them to soak overnight.

 After absorbing as much water as they can, the beans will become soft and will have tripled in size.

 Drain the water from the soybeans using a colander or a large strainer.

 Shake the soybeans well to drain the water and remove any that may have turned grey indicating rot.